 Here, we address the advantages and shortcomings of the FRADO model in detail.
 We start with the line profiles, described below.

-\subsubsection{black hole mass and line widths}
+\subsubsection{Black hole mass and line widths}

 Higher mass black holes produce broader emission lines due to the higher orbital velocities of gas in the BLR.
 This is consistent with the virial theorem, which links the velocity dispersion of the BLR gas to the black hole mass \citep[e.g.,][]{peterson2004}.
 However, in high Eddington ratio sources, radiation pressure may also contribute significantly to the gas dynamics, potentially modifying the line widths and inferred masses \citep[e.g.,][]{marconi2008}.

-\subsubsection{accretion rate and line profile shape}
+\subsubsection{Accretion rate and line profile shape}

-While the accretion rate influences the overall intensity of the line emission, its effect on the profile shape in FRADO is less dramatic.
+While the accretion rate is expected to influence the total flux of the line emission, its effect on the profile shape in FRADO is also significant.
 Higher accretion rates tend to result in more asymmetric profiles, possibly due to winds or other outflow phenomena \citep[e.g.,][]{netzer2013, elvis2000}.
 As the accretion rate increases, radiation pressure can dominate and reduce the width of the line profile, often introducing asymmetry.
-At lower accretion rates, the disk is colder, the dust sublimation radius moves towards the black hole where the Keplerian rotation is faster, resulting in broader profiles due to higher orbital velocities in the BLR.
-This aligns with observational studies where AGNs with high accretion rates (near or above the Eddington limit) tend to have narrower profiles, while low accretion rate AGNs have broader lines due to less interference from such forces.
-FRADO also predicts the outflow, and its importance rises with the accretion rate, but this outflow is apparently underestimated for small black hole masses.
-This is seen in double-peak line profiles, predicted by FRADO for small black hole masses and high accretion rates, instead of observed single-peak Lorentzian shape for most Narrow Line Seyfert 1 galaxies.
-The line width is correct, which means that the launching radius is properly evaluated but the outflow or turbulence are not strong enough to remove the double-peak structure.
-We do not have a clear explanation of that.
-It may be that line driving plays a role when clouds are already launched but we need this extra force only for low mass objects.
-However, estimates of the role of the line driving force are beyond of the current paper.
-This would also require estimates of the filtering of the continuum through the inner High Ionization line region producing lines like HeII~$\lambda1640$ and CIV~$\lambda1549$.
+At lower accretion rates, the disk is colder, and the dust sublimation radius moves closer to the black hole, where Keplerian rotation is faster.
+This results in broader profiles due to higher orbital velocities in the BLR.
+This outcome is aligned with observational studies, whereby AGNs with high accretion rates (near or above the Eddington limit) tend to have narrower profiles, while low-accretion-rate AGNs display broader lines due to less interference from such forces \citep{pounds1995, DuPu2016}.

+FRADO also predicts outflows and their importance rises with accretion rate, but the outflow appears to be underestimated for small black hole masses.
+This is evident in the double-peaked line profiles predicted by FRADO for low black hole masses and high accretion rates, in contrast to the observed single-peaked Lorentzian shapes in most Narrow Line Seyfert 1 galaxies.